-Among many other industries and sectors, Blockchain technology is poised to majorly disrupt data storage and cloud computing in the next few years.
-Instead of storing files and information on centralized servers such as Google Drive, Dropbox or Amazon S3, platforms like Sia or Storj use Blockchain technology to decentralize data storage by breaking up files into multiple pieces, encrypting and sending them to hard drives located all around the world.
-Individuals and private businesses can participate by renting out their unused hard drive space and make money.
+Among the variety of business verticals already utilizing Blockchain technology, data storage and cloud computing is set to for it’s next evolution in just a few short years.
+Instead of storing files and information on your own centralized server, such as a Google Drive, Dropbox or Amazon S3, platforms like Sia or Storj have begun using Blockchain technology to decentralize data storage.
+By breaking up files into multiple pieces, encrypting, and sending them to hard drives located all around the world, individuals and private businesses can rent out their unused hard drive space to make money.

 Advantages of a Decentralized Cloud

-- More security & privacy.
-Decentralized data is also more difficult to attack than centralized data.
-On a decentralized network, files are broken apart and spread across multiple nodes (with sharding).
-The files are encrypted with a private key which makes it impossible for the node (participant in the network) to look at your file.
-Moreover, due to sharding, the files are just a fraction of their original self which render the reading of their content impossible.
+- Decentralized data means more security and privacy.
+Decentralized cloud storage is more difficult to attack than traditional centralized data.
+On a decentralized network, files are broken apart and spread across multiple nodes, in a process called sharding.
+These files are encrypted with a private key which makes it impossible for any other node participating in the network to look at your file.
+Plus, due to sharding, the files are just a fraction of their original self, which means reading their entire content impossible.

-- File loss prevention through redundancy in data (extra copies stored in case of error in storing or transmission of data).
+- File loss is prevented through redundancy in data.
+Extra copies are stored in case of an error when transmitting data.

 Decentralized storage will also likely surpass most centralized services in terms of speed.
 Here is a short description of the most promising current projects :